neondatabase/website/content/docs/guides/logical-replication-neon.md

 ### What to do if your replication slot is removed

 If you find that a replication slot was removed and you need to add it back, please see [Create a replication slot](/docs/guides/logical-replication-neon#create-a-replication-slot) for instructions or refer to the replication slot creation instructions for your subscriber.

-## Known limitations

-Neon is working toward removing the following limitations in future releases:

-- Only your default Neon Postgres role and roles created via the Neon Console, CLI, or API have the `REPLICATION` privilege.
-This privilege cannot be granted to other roles.
-You can expect this limitation to be lifted in a future release.
-Roles created via SQL do not have the `REPLICATION` privilege, and this privilege cannot be granted.
-- `max_slot_wal_keep_size` is set to 1 GB, limiting the maximum size of WAL files that replication slots are allowed to retain in the `pg_wal` directory.
-This is a temporary limit that will be removed in a future release.
-The limit avoids an accumulation of WAL data at the publisher due to a lagging subscriber, which could cause a slow compute start.
-- To avoid storage bloat, Neon automatically removes an _inactive_ replication slot if you have other _active_ replication slots.
-See [Unused replication slots](#unused-replication-slots).

 <NeedHelp/>